-To act as a comparator, the Global Teacher Status Index 2018 is further presented (fig 2.2), against each country's average teacher salary, as well the PISA ranking of average scores per country.
+To act as a comparator, the Global Teacher Status Index 2018 is further presented (fig 2.2), against each country's PISA ranking of average scores per country.
 (PISA data is not available for Egypt, Malaysia, India, Panama, Uganda and Ghana.)
 Comparisons between the 2018 and 2013 findings for the original 21 countries are presented in fig 2.3 and 2.4.